 - Role Separation – If you have an I.T department with members with different levels of technical abilities it’s a good idea to separate permissions given to each of these users.
 Granulate permissions on your different systems based on the role of the user

-- Create a honey pot or honeynet – Create a separate network that is less secure than your production network and have fake information and devices on this network.
+- Create a honey pot or honeynet – Create a separate network that is less secure than your production network and has fake information and devices on this network.
 This looks Sweet to the attacker and by attracting them into this distraction network they will spend a large amount of time snooping this network for valuable information.
 You can then monitor this network and see what these attackers are looking for or the techniques they are using to penetrate into a network to better protect your live production network.

 - Penetration testing or Pen testing – This is where you will hire an external consultant who will try and gain access to your system.
 These consultants will then report back on vulnerabilities and security weaknesses on your network.